The image shows a woman in a headscarf reading to a group of children, who are sitting around her and looking at a book together.

 Description

 This is a human rights and arts charity that works with Saharawi refugees living in the Saharawi refugee camps based in South West Algeria.
-Since 2016, we have established our organisation, an early learning initiative in Boujdour refugee camp that provides English language skills to participating children and teachers and trains Saharawi children from an early age to be able to read, play and eventually compose music in the international musical notation, based on the innovative and effective Stave House teaching method.
+Since 2016, we have worked primarily with our flagship programme, an early learning initiative in the Boujdour refugee camp that provides English language skills to participating children and teachers.
+We are also proud to offer music lessons to Saharawi children from an early age.
+Our students study their traditional instrument, the Tidinit, as well as learn to read, play, and eventually compose music in the international musical notation, based on the innovative and effective Stave House teaching method.

-It offers you the chance to live and work in a refugee camp with a sustainable and high impactful program that targets the specific needs of the refugees and is tailored to the context in which they live.
-You will get to directly work with and support the refugee women who have been trained as teachers and have a huge impact on the lives of the children (around 45 in our program) who have grown up in exile with very few resources and only ever knowing life in a refugee camp.
+Volunteering with us offers you the chance to live and work with the Saharawi communities in Boujdour.
+This is an opportunity to contribute to a sustainable and high impactful program that targets the specific needs of the refugees and is tailored to the context of their experience.
+You will get to directly work with and support the refugee women who have been trained as teachers and have a huge impact on the lives of the children (around 45 in our program) who have grown up in exile, only ever knowing life in a refugee camp.

-Join us and volunteer your time and skills to either teach English or music to children, train the local teachers in pedagogical skills, or teach adult English to the teachers and local parents (those roles are further explained in the next section).
+Join us and volunteer your time and skills to either: teach English, music, or art to children, train the local teachers in pedagogical skills, or teach adult English to the teachers and local parents (these roles are further explained below).

-This incredibly rewarding experience is perfect for anyone looking to do something special on their gap year, sabbatical or are looking to gain more experience in teaching and/or refugee support programmes!
+This incredibly rewarding experience is perfect for anyone looking to do something special on their gap year, sabbatical or are looking to gain more experience in sharing their skills in a creative field , teaching English, and/or refugee support programmes!

 • Types of help and learning opportunities